Configure an HTTPS certificate

 Certificate (Public Key)

-Enter the PEM-encoded content of the certificate file.
+Enter the PEM-encoded content of the certificate file content in Step 1.

 Private Key

-Enter the PEM-encoded content of the private key.
-For security, the private key cannot be viewed or exported from the console after it is uploaded.
-Keep a secure copy of your private key.
+Enter the PEM-encoded content of the private key in Step 1.
+Because private key information is sensitive, it cannot be viewed or exported from the console after it is uploaded.
+Keep the private key properly stored locally.

 7. Click OK.